Statistical mechanics: Monte Carlo

-One approximate approach that is particularly well suited to computers is the Monte Carlo method, which examines just a few of the possible states of the system, with the states chosen randomly (with a fair weight).
+The Monte Carlo method examines just a few of the possible states of the system, with the states chosen randomly (with a fair weight).
 As long as these states form a representative sample of the whole set of states of the system, the approximate characteristic function is obtained.
 As more and more random samples are included, the errors are reduced to an arbitrarily low level.